 Yes yes even I have been suckered in to the gambling card game.
 In my defense, I got into it because my partner at the time played, and my deck was built almost entirely from her and her friend's collections.
 Over time, I purchased a few heavy-hitters to lock in the strategy, but I never got into buying packs to open them.

-My We're the Rats is a minaly black token-hell rat deck centered around Piper of the Swarm.
+My We're the Rats is a mainly black token-hell rat deck centered around Piper of the Swarm.
 What does this mean?
 It means I make a shit ton of rats and then send them out to steal YOUR creatures to do my bidding!
 Is it a good deck?
 Nope!
 But it's FUN and I even win sometimes!

 My rats have lots of little abilities too that help them out as a token-hell, like strength that multiplies in numbers and fun abilities like Deathtouch.
 But overall if I don't get a major token generator out fairly quickly I'm pretty much struggling to keep my head above water.
 The deck works best against decks with large, simple creatures that I can easily turn agianst other people.
 Since it doesn't matter how big a creature is, it costs me the same to steal it.
 I also have a few any-color lands in there, just in case I do end up wanting to use the ability of a creature that needs more than black mana.